 - Application closes at 11:59 PM Central Time on July 1

-- Grant activities between August 1 – December 31
+- Approved activities between August 1 – December 31

 Notification on the status of each Mini-Grant request will be sent by email to each applicant within two weeks of the application period closing date